 This program focuses much of its time on educating the public concerning preventative measures to reduce rodent harborages and feeding areas.
 Education and advice is also provide to citizens experiencing insect infestations such as bed bugs and roaches.
 In Roanoke City only, extermination duties may be performed on city owned property, which is not under private contract, such as sidewalks and parks.
 In addition, this program provides assistance to the Western Virginia Water Authority to locate broken sewer lines associated with rodent infestations.

 This could cover any environmental health problems not mentioned above on a case-by-case basis.
 Often these are related to complaints of trash and garbage not properly contained for pickup by the local Department of Solid Waste Management.
 Trash, garbage and rat complaints are often received at the same location.
 Complaints of “bulk” items such as brush, old tires, junk, furniture, etc., are also investigated and/or referred to the responsible agency.
+VDH does not have the capability to provide environmental testing or remediation for mold problems.
+For information regarding who to contact for mold removal, please click here.

 If you need more specific information on any of these Environmental Health programs, or to file a complaint, please contact our district offices as follows: